lilyball/textmate-bundles/Review/Bundles/GetBundles.tmbundle/Support/help.markdown

 # Troubleshooting & FAQ #

-* GetBundles said that no `svn` client is found.
+* "GetBundles" said that no `svn` client is found.
 What can I do?
 >  There're two reasons for that: ❶ You haven't yet installed a `svn` client.
 If so, have a look [here](http://www.collab.net/downloads/community/) and install a client (on Mac OSX 10.5.x it is pre-installed). ❷ TextMate can't find `svn` in `$PATH`.
 If so, set TextMate's shell variable `TM_SVN` accordingly.

-* Why does a known bundle hosted on github.com is not listed?
+* Why is a known bundle hosted on github.com not listed?
 >  There is a convention for naming a TextMate bundle hosted on github.com.
 The project name should end with "-tmbundle" or ".tmbundle".
 Due to the fact that not all of these bundles followed that convention the script is using github's search API.
 The search terms are "tmbundle", "textmate", and "bundle".
 Only those projects are listed which end with "tmbundle","bundle", "textmate bundle", or "tm bundle".
 Furthermore if one of these key phrases are found within the description tag: "my own", "my personal", "personal bundle", "obsolete", "deprecated", or "work in progress" the bundle won't be listed.
 An other convention is that the bundle structure must be at the project's root level, i.e. not hidden in a subfolder of that project.

 * I try to filter one repository, but it is empty.
 Why?
 >  It could happen that one repository is down or not accessible.
 Then the script will skip it.
 If the list is empty at all it is very likely that you are not connected to the internet.
+An other issue is to clear the search field.

 * I press the Help button but no "Help" will be shown.
 Why?
 >  Due to an internal issue the script has to call the bundle's "Help" command by using AppleScript.
 This AppleScript only works properly if you enabled in "System Preferences" > "Universal Access" > "Enable access for assistive devices". <button onclick='TextMate.system("open /System/Library/PreferencePanes/UniversalAccessPref.prefPane/",null)'>Click to open that pane</button>